Burn Notice Characters

 Burn Notice TV character Oscar Wilhelm played by William Haze, photo

 A wimpy younger brother to Carl and a co-trader in sex slaves under the guise of being fashion designers/photographers.
 They had enticed and were holding Jenna, the daughter of an old neighbor of M and Nates, who wanted to be a model.
 When they found that Jenna was slated to be flown to Dubai they decided to kidnap Oscar and trade him for Jenna.
 M and Nate extracted him from his limo and put him in the trunk of their car until Carl decided to trade.
-Current location: At large.

 Seen in episodes: 4